FlorentinTh/LIARA-SHCA/docs/optimization.md

 core_freq=500
 disable_splash=1
 ```
-* for node with a GUI set the following configuration :
+* for nodes with a GUI set the following configuration :
 ```
 gpu_mem=400
 arm_freq=1350